umich-brcf-bioinf/2021-08-09-umich-rnaseq-demystified/Module00_Introduction.md

 - Please let us know if there is anything we can do to improve the workshop experience.

-- Our purpose is not to be exhaustive, and we don't expect anyone to be an expert at the end of the workshop.
+- Our purpose is not to be exhaustive, there is a lot that we cannot cover in the allotted time, and we don't expect anyone to be an expert at the end of the workshop.
 But we hope you will have a familiarity with key concepts, data types, tools, and how they all connect to one another in the service of a biological question.